kuzanatoliy/questions/SOLIDJS.md

 ``Suspense`` serves as a boundary that can show a fallback placeholder instead of the partially loaded content as these async events resolve.
 Moreover, it is possible to use ``SuspenseList`` component for combining a few cases.

+It is possible to avoid going back to the fallback state by leveraging ``useTransition``.
+It provides a wrapper and a pending indicator.
+The wrapper puts all downstream updates in a transaction that doesn't commit until all async events complete.

 [More >>](https://www.solidjs.com/tutorial/async_suspense)

 </details>